-- Replication vaults store only replicas of backups and such replicas cannot be replicated again.
-Replication vaults for server backups also include those who store only replicas of common backups and those who store replicas of database backups.
+- Replication vaults store only replicas of backups.
+Such replicas cannot be replicated again.
+Replication vaults for server backups also include those that store only replicas of common backups and those that store replicas of database backups.

 Backup Mechanisms of CBR

-By default, CBR executes a full backup for a server or disk that has not been backed up using CBR, and performs incremental backups subsequently.
+By default, CBR executes a full backup for a server or disk that has not yet been backed up using CBR, and subsequently performs incremental backups.
 Both full backup and incremental backup can restore data to the state at the backup point in time.

 CBR automatically creates snapshots during backup and retains the latest snapshots for each disk.
-If a disk has been backed up, the snapshot created last time will be automatically deleted after a new backup task is executed successfully.
-Only the newest snapshot is retained.
+If a disk has been backed up, the most recently created snapshot will be automatically deleted when a new backup task is successfully executed.
+Only the latest snapshot is retained.

 CBR works with OBS to back up data to object storage, enhancing backup data security.
 Figure 1 shows the CBR product architecture.